 Some bakers are intimidated by meringue-based buttercreams, but the process is honestly a lot simpler than you think and the results are just so much better.
 I promise once you start making new frostings like this French buttercream, you'll never want to go back to traditional American vanilla buttercream again!

-- Once the side of the bowl no longer feels warm, you can start adding your softened butter in small chunks.
-The butter must be softened, but not too warm.
-For best results, I like to take my butter out of the fridge about an hour before I start making the buttercream.
-Add the butter to the mixer one small chunk at a time, letting it whip until it is incorporated in between each addition.
+Once the side of the bowl no longer feels warm, add the softened butter to the mixer one small chunk at a time, letting it whip until it is incorporated in between each addition.

 Note: Because of the egg yolks, classic French Buttercream has a subtle, pale yellow color.
 I think it's pretty, but if you need a bright white frosting then stick to Swiss or Italian Meringue Buttercream which uses egg whites instead.